 For good team cohesion, the players may want to discuss their options and choose character goals that don’t conflict with each other.
 (It’s fine to have everyone select the same goal: that just means everyone will be on the same wavelength for a while.)
 Achieving your specific goal through play gets your character another bonus XP when awards are made, but carries a risk.

-If through poor play the character fails to get closer to their goal (or gets further from it!), their individual XP reward is penalized by one point.
+If the character fails to get closer to their goal (or gets further from it!), their individual XP reward is penalized by one point.
 In effect, making an individual-reward goal is placing a bet of one XP that it can be accomplished.
-(Note that failure resulting from DM caveat rather than poor choices on the player’s part should not be penalized; the player backs their stake with their skill and engagement in the game-world and story.)
+(Note that failure resulting from DM fiat rather than player choices should not be penalized; the player backs their stake with their character’s skill and their own engagement in the game-world and story.)

 * Acquisition is getting something material or useful: a great treasure hoard, a legendary magic sword or ring, a castle or tract of land, a formula for a spell, the broomstick of the Witch of the West.
 If the character ends the session with it in their possession, they get a bonus XP.
 Remaining empty-handed – or worse, allowing the treasure to be stolen by someone else, or the castle burned and sacked – merits a penalty.